DVS Mindz

 DVS Mindz is an American underground rap music group from Topeka, Kansas, United States, that was active primarily from the mid-1990s to the mid-2000s.
-The band is the subject of a 2023 biography, published by Columbia University Press, titled DVS Mindz: The Twenty-Year Saga of the Greatest Rap Group to Make it Outta Kansas.
 DVS Mindz stands for Dope Versatile Styles Manifested IN a Direction to Zucceed and is pronounced "devious minds."
 The group's classic lineup consisted of four MCs: Str8jakkett, Killa The Hun, D.O.P.E., DL.
 In concert, DVS Mindz was backed by several different DJs, including Def DJ, DJ Vee, and Kutaculous.
 The band's sound was sparse, with raw beats and furious, nonstop rhyming from all members.
 DVS Mindz had catchy material, but many of its songs featured no chorus, just a sparse beat and verse after verse from the MCs.
 The band's lyrics were packed with inside jokes, mythology, pop-culture references, puns, numerology, religion, violence, and obscure references to the group's history.
 Each member also had alter egos and pseudonyms, and they sometimes rapped in those voices (For example, Str8Jakkett had another alter ego known as "Wrexx").
 During its decade-long career, DVS Mindz released one critically acclaimed CD, and opened for a number of notable rap acts, including Run DMC, Wu Tang Clan, Sugarhill Gang, Redman, De La Soul, Digital Underground, Das EFX, Black Sheep, and Goodie Mob.